cjdbarlow/Part-One/frequency_distributions_and_measures_of_central_tendency.md

 * **Percentiles**: Rank observations into 100 equal parts, so that the median becomes the 50% percentile.
   Better measure of spread than range.
 * **Interquartile range**: The 25th to 75th centile
   A **box-and-whisker plot** graphically demonstrates the mean, 25th centile, 75th centile, and (usually), the 10th and 90th centiles.
-Outliers are represented by dots.
-Occasionally the range is plotted by the whiskers, and there are no outliers plotted.
+    * Outliers are represented by dots
+    * Occasionally the range is plotted by the whiskers, and there are no outliers plotted

 <object data="resources\boxplot.svg" type="image/svg+xml"></object>